Sex work decriminalisation resources

 Decriminalisation recognises that sex work is legitimate work and should be regulated through standard business laws, like all other industries in the state.

-Only sex work between consenting adults will be decriminalised.
+Only sex work between consenting adults is decriminalised.
 Criminal offences to protect children and workers from coercion and address other forms of non-consensual sex work will continue to be enforced by state and federal law enforcement agencies.

 Decriminalisation has been successfully implemented in other jurisdictions, including New South Wales and New Zealand.